raghur/easyblogger/README.rst

 Create a new blog post
 ~~~~~~~~~~~~~~~~~~~~~~

-[STRIKEOUT:Note: Blogger API v3 does not support/expose API for creating
+Note: [STRIKEOUT:Blogger API v3 does not support/expose API for creating
 posts as drafts.
 Please ask for this feature on Google's blogger dev
 group - I'll add that capability once/if it becomes available.]